our-story-media/ourstory-resources/doc_gen/guide/process/README.md

 <el-timeline-item timestamp="Day 5" placement="top">

 <h4>Community Feedback</h4>
-<p>Each of the videos produced by the groups is played back to the community, and copies of the content are left with community representitives.</p>
+<p>Each of the videos produced by the groups is played back to the community, and copies of the content are left with community representatives.</p>

 </el-timeline-item>
 </el-timeline>

 ::: tip
-<i class="el-icon-bottom large" /> The output of the process is a set of curated videos from representitive groups within the community.
+<i class="el-icon-bottom large" /> The output of the process is a set of curated videos from representative groups within the community.
 These videos are tagged with labels related to the input criteria.
 :::